Ryūkon Cup: 2024

 The fourth Ryūkon Cup ran between November 15 and 23, and featured 24 participants with 8 receiving a bye to round 2.
 The matches were announced on October 20.
 Hideyoshi Kamitani defeated Hikaru Sato in the final to win the tournament.

+2025

+The fifth Ryūkon Cup ran between two shows held on November 24, 2025, at Shin-Kiba 1st Ring in Tokyo.
+Hikaru Sato defeated Daichi Hashimoto in the final to win the tournament.

+2026

+The sixth Ryūkon Cup will be held over two shows on November 21, 2026, at Shin-Kiba 1st Ring in Tokyo.